lpullela/graph_vae/README.md

+We adapt the benchmark graphVAE initially implemented in the paper GraphRNN: Generating Realistic Graphs with Deep Auto-regressive Model paper

 # GraphRNN: Generating Realistic Graphs with Deep Auto-regressive Model
 This repository is the official PyTorch implementation of GraphRNN, a graph generative model using auto-regressive model.